 The Certificate of Merit requirement applies regardless of whether plaintiff files the claim as a malpractice action, fraud action, or breach of contract action.
 Donnelly v.
-O'Malley & Langan, P.C., 370 Fed.
-Appx.
-347 (3d Cir.
+O'Malley & Langan, P.C., 370 F. App'x 347 (3d Cir.
 2010).
+It also applies if the Plaintiff if a pro se litigant.
+Scales v.
+Midland Funding, No. 1:18-CV-1514, 2020 U.S. Dist.
+LEXIS 201417 (M.D.
+Pa.
+Oct.
+28, 2020).

 In Bruno v.
 Erie Ins., Co., 106 A.3d 48 (Pa.
 2014), the Pennsylvania Supreme Court determined that a certificate of merit in a professional liability claim is necessary only if the Plaintiff is in a direct client relationship with the licensed professional.
-In Bruno, the underlying claims stem from inadequate services provided by an engineer, who was hired by plaintiffs' homeowners' insurance company after discovering mold while remodeling.
+In Bruno, the underlying claims stemmed from inadequate services provided by an engineer, who was hired by plaintiffs' homeowners' insurance company after discovering mold while remodeling.
 Id. at 51.
 The Brunos filed a complaint against both Erie and the engineer, alleging negligence for failing to recognize the nature and severity of the mold problem.
 Id. at 52.
 Defendants argued that the claims should be stricken for failure to file a certificate of merit.
 Id. at 53.
 The Court looked to Pa.R.C.P.
 1042.1, which provides, in relevant part, as follows: